-Tyger begins to sweat as he fine tunes the black box system.
+Tyger begins sweating the small stuff as he fine tunes the black box system.

-Small beads of Tyger water drop on the video recorder while he
+Tiny beads of Tyger water drip on the video recorder.
+He covers

-covers the car floor with the Kool Aid Kids beach towel and an
+the car floor with the Kool Aid Kids beach towel and an astronomical calendar.

 Why the large colorful astronomical calendar issued by the